AI Release Engineering

 FeatBit is the infrastructure that closes that gap.
 As an AI-native dev tool, it speaks the language of both human engineers and AI agents.
 Human teams get a UI-driven control plane for staged rollout, targeting, and kill-switch governance.
 Coding agents get FeatBit Skills — the structured knowledge to wire release controls into any project autonomously, across any language or stack.

-And through deep OpenTelemetry integration, the loop closes entirely: agents can observe what a release actually does in production, reason about the telemetry in context, and execute precise rollbacks or activate live experiments — without filing a ticket or waiting for a human to respond at 3am.
+And through deep OpenTelemetry integration, the loop closes entirely: agents can observe what a release actually does in production, reason about the telemetry in context, and execute precise rollbacks or activate live experiments — often without waiting for a human to respond at 3am.

 This is what AI Release Engineering requires.
-FeatBit is its indispensable gateway — ensuring every AI-era software or agent release is safe, observable, and precisely controlled from the first line of code to the last production flag.
+FeatBit is a strong gateway for it — ensuring every AI-era software or agent release is safe, observable, and precisely controlled from the first line of code to the last production flag.